Dialpad LogoDialpad Logo Icon

 • Video meetings

-Looking to start a call center?
-2 quick questions to figure out if you should opt for a contact center instead
+Looking to start a call centre?
+2 quick questions to figure out if you should opt for a contact centre instead

-Most businesses today will benefit from switching their communications infrastructure to a contact center model.
-Here’s how to tell if your organization should think about a contact center instead of just a call center.
+Most UK businesses today will benefit from switching their communications infrastructure to a contact centre model.
+Here’s how to tell if your organisation should think about a contact centre instead of just setting up a call centre.

 Does your audience expect you to be there?